zdychacek/lang_parser/README.md

 - include comments into AST tree
 - proper indentation in compiled source code
 - add bitwise operators support (a & b)
+- add support for ES5 getters and setters